cloudfour/pleasantest/README.md

 Ensures that the clickable region of an element is large enough to easily be activated by users, even users with reduced fine motor skills or while using a touch input device.

-Element must be at least 44px wide and at least 44px tall to pass the target size check (configurable via `user.targetSize` option in `WithBrowserOpts` or `targetSize` option for `user.click`).
+Per the [W3C Web Content Accessibility Guidelines (WCAG) 2.1](https://www.w3.org/TR/WCAG21/#target-size), the element must be at least 44px wide and at least 44px tall to pass the target size check (configurable via `user.targetSize` option in `WithBrowserOpts` or `targetSize` option for `user.click`).

 ## Full Example